-The monitor microphone is connected to the console using a coaxial cable that is supplied with the system.
-This cable, which has male BNC connectors on either end, is routed through the monitor boom/ drape so that one end is available at the monitor across from the doctor in the procedure room and the other end is available where the console is located in the control room.
-When installing the coaxial cable, be sure to allow ample cable at the monitor microphone end to allow attachment to the male BNC connector located on the monitor microphone.
+The monitor microphone is connected to the console using a 100 foot coaxial cable that is supplied with the system.
+This cable, which has male BNC connectors on either end, is routed through the monitor boom/drape so that one end is available at the rear of the display monitor across from the doctor in the procedure room and the other end is available where the console is located in the control room.
+When installing the coaxial cable, be sure to allow ample cable at the monitor microphone end for attachment to the male BNC connector located on the monitor microphone.
 A female-female BNC coupler is provided to connect the cable to the monitor microphone.

-5.5 Installing the VitalinqTM console
+5.5 Installing the Vitalinq[TM] console